Armadale, Victoria

 Armadale is an inner suburb in Melbourne, Victoria, Australia, 7 km south-east of Melbourne's Central Business District, located within the City of Stonnington local government area.
 Armadale recorded a population of 9,368 at the 2021 census.

 The suburb has two railways stations: Armadale, and Toorak.
 It is bordered by Glenferrie Road to the east, Orrong Road to the west, Malvern Road to the north and Dandenong Road/Princes Highway to the south.

 History

-Armadale is named after Armadale, Sutherland in Scotland.
-This was because one of Armadale notable residents, James Munro, 15th Premier of Victoria, was born in Armadale, Sutherland.
+Armadale is named after Armadale, Sutherland in Scotland, the birthplace of James Munro, the 15th Premier of Victoria, who also lived in Armadale Melbourne.
 Armadale Post Office on High Street opened on 2 October 1884.
 The Armadale North Post Office, near Toorak Station, opened in 1940.

+Heritage listings

+The following places in Armadale are listed on the Victorian Heritage Register: